GMaissa/RedmineUserProviderBundle/README.md

 }
 ```

-Use the Redmine user provider in your security.yml file:
+Use the Redmine user provider in your security.yml file :

 ```yaml
 security: